ababaian/VIRUSxDISCVRY/virus/hespivirus_rivalense.md

 Insects are among the most diverse groups of organisms, yet the study of their viromes is considerably biased, such as towards hematophagous insects for their medical significance.
 Fortunately, modern bioinformatics tools and databases have enabled the cheap discovery and analysis of novel viruses.
-Herein, we mine the SRA database and discover a novel RNA virus infecting the Western black widow (Latrodectus hesperus) spider, which we name Hespivirus rivalense.
+Herein, we mine the SRA database and discover a novel RNA virus infecting the Western black widow (*Latrodectus hesperus*) spider, which we name *Hespivirus rivalense*.
 Our putative virus is distantly related to Nege- and virga-like viruses and has a Negevirus-like genome organization.
-The detection of H. rivalense in spider egg tissue further suggests that it could be vertically transmitted, something observed only once so far in spider-infecting viruses.
-Our computational results serve as a foundation for future experimental work to validate and refine our model of H. rivalense.
+The detection of *H. rivalense* in spider egg tissue further suggests that it could be vertically transmitted, something observed only once so far in spider-infecting viruses.
+Our computational results serve as a foundation for future experimental work to validate and refine our model of *H. rivalense*.
 More broadly, black widows are also urban pests and of academic interest for their strong venom and silk.
 Studying their virome can not only contribute to deeper insights into their ecology and biology but also shed light on more neglected areas of the insect virome.